ignotur/magpies/docs/source/Initialising_surface_thermal_map.rst

 =====================================

 The code provides a few distinct ways to create surface thermal map.
-Here we consider all important option.
+Here we consider all important options.

 -------------------------------
 Using NS atmospheric model